 Of and for 21st-century New York City, The Shed will be:

-A cultural space that minimizes barriers to entry and takes artistic risks.
+A cultural hub that minimizes barriers to entry and takes artistic risks.

 A place for creative experience that is enriching, but not rarefied.